 Trumpeted as the “Venice of the East” or “Paradise on Earth,” Suzhou—the city of classical gardens and historic waterways—is perfectly capable of lulling you into a silent reverie.
 Scratch beneath the surface, however, and you will find much evidence of urban vitality here.

-If you are thinking of visiting Suzhou, read on for the best places to eat, shop, and discover the local way of life in this quaint Chinese city.
+If you are planning your Suzhou holidays, read on for the best places to eat, shop, and discover the local way of life in this quaint Chinese city.

 1. Things to Do in Suzhou